-Posted in Cheese, History, Holiday, Italian, Pie, Pizza
+Posted in Cheese, History, Italian, Local, New York

 This year for Easter, I made an Italian Easter rice pie.
 I’ve written before about the Italian Easter pies, the pizza chiena, or pizza rustica, and the pastiera, or pizza grano.
 This is a variation of the pizza grano.
 The pizza grano is a Neapolitan wheat pie served at Easter.
 My family traditionally made this pie at Easter time.
 Part of my dad’s family is from the area near Benevento, Italy, and there they make a variation with rice instead of wheat.
 So he grew up with both the wheat and rice pies at Easter.